functionalfoundry/graphqlws/README.md

 ### Logging

-The library uses [logrus](https://github.com/sirupsen/logrus) for logging at the moment.
+`graphqlws` uses [logrus](https://github.com/sirupsen/logrus) for logging.
 In the future we might remove those logs entirely to leave logging entirely to developers using `graphqlws`.
-For the moment, you can control the logging level of `graphqlws` by setting it through `logrus`:
+Given the current solution, you can control the logging level of `graphqlws` by setting it through `logrus`:

 ```go
 import (